mbgg/public/infrastructure/trax_installation/configuration/README.md

 use `./genconf.sh` to generate configuration for trax1 and trax2

-example of how to copy config files to nodes: `rsync -av -e ssh trax2/etc/ trax2:/etc/`
+example of how to copy config files to nodes: `scp -r trax2/etc trax2:/etc`

-warning/note/help/fixme: rsync uses user instead of root (this changes permissions on /etc)

 # things being used